Course Descriptions

 8th Grade Social Studies - 54438

-This course introduces students to the history of the United States from the Articles of Confederation to the end of the 19th century.
+This 8th grade course introduces students to the history of the United States from the Articles of Confederation to the end of the 19th century.
 Beginning with the political and intellectual transformations that preceded the Articles of Confederation, students review the ideas and principles that form the basis of our constitutional republic.
-Students further their understanding of American government from an in-depth study of the United States Constitution.
+Students further their understanding of the American government from an in-depth study of the United States Constitution.
 Students explore the challenges faced by the new nation and the role of political and social leaders in meeting these challenges.
 They analyze and evaluate early attempts to abolish or contain slavery and to realize the ideals of the Declaration of Independence for all.
 In studying the Civil War and Reconstruction, students evaluate multiple causes, key events, and complex consequences of the war and its aftermath.

 8th Grade Language Arts - 51036